Frequently Asked Questions

 Q: How does a tutoring session work?

-A: A tutoring session could be to explore an assignment, to generate a thesis, to structure an outline, or to revise the current draft.
-A student works together with a tutor to determine the priority for the session and the tutor then facilitates suggestions through questioning and discussion of the paper.
+A: A tutoring session may be to: brainstorm an assignment, generate a thesis, structure an outline, or revise a current draft.
+Students (tutees) work with tutors to determine the goals for the session and then interactively address those goals.
+Tutees are responsible for their work, not the tutor.

 Q: Why can't you just fix my paper for me?

-A: The Writing Studio does not write or fix your paper to make it superior; there is no “grade guarantee.”
-The tutors strive to help you identify areas in the paper that would benefit from revisions.
-It is then up to you to make those revisions.
-The best results happen when the student is actively involved in the session, asking questions, brainstorming ideas, and writing the information down to use independently when revising the draft after the session.
-The tutor will work with you, using the assignment, to help you get the academic support you need.
+A: The Writing Studio does not write or “fix” students’ papers; and, there are no grade guarantees.
+The tutors strive to help tutees identify areas in their papers that would benefit from revisions.
+The tutees make those revisions.
+The best results happen when tutees are actively involved in the sessions by asking questions, brainstorming ideas, and writing the information down to use independently when revising drafts once the sessions are complete.

-Q: Does the tutor get to decide what we work on?
+Q: Does the tutor decide what we work on?

 Q: What do I need to bring to my session?

 A: Bring a draft of your paper if you have one, or notes and ideas if you are just beginning the assignment.
-You'll also need the assignment and any texts, readings, handouts, or class notes that might help.
+Please bring the assignment and any texts, readings, handouts, or class notes that might help.